SoDehghan/SupMPN/README.md

-## SupMPN: Supervised Multiple Positives and Negatives Contrastive Learning for Semantic Textual Similarity
+## SupMPN: Supervised Multiple Positives and Negatives Contrastive Learning Model for Semantic Textual Similarity
-This repository contains the code, pre-trained models and training data for our paper
+This repository contains the code, pre-trained models and training data for our paper.

 ## SupMPN chekpoints
 Our released models are listed in below table with average results on STS and Transfer Learning Tasks.